kristianmandrup/artifactor/todo/testing/Testing.md

 ## TODO: Testing

 Create tests for:
-- src/test/adapters
--  src/test/adapters/file/io
-  - json-io.spec
-  - file-io.spec
+- src/test/adapters/file

-Use `mock-fs` to mock file system, and use .json files in `/responses` to act as fake file content :)
+Use `mock-fs` to mock file system, and use `.json` files in `/responses` to act as fake file content :)
+We can also use faked files generated via faker generator, see `/faker`.

 Example of using `mock-fs` can be found [here](https://github.com/kristianmandrup/project-env/blob/master/src/test/lib/file-mock.spec.js)
 Note that in the top I experimented with different ways to promisify the file system.